GPUEngineering/GPUtils/README.md

 To save a tensor in a file, simply call `DTensor::saveToFile(filename)`.

 If the file extension is `.bt` (binary tensor), the data will be stored in binary format.
+The structure of the binary encoding is similar to that of the text encoding: the first three `uint64_t`-sized positions correspond to the number of rows, columns and matrices, followed by the elements of the tensor.

 To load a tensor from a file, the static function `DTensor<T>::parseFromFile(filename)` can be used.
 For example: